 A standard small business reorganization has must shorter deadlines than a typical Chapter 11, and extensions are more difficult to obtain.

 General Chapter 11.
 If you don’t make an SBRA election, and aren’t a Small Business Case, then your case proceeds under the general provisions of Chapter 11.
 Chapter 11 lets you pay back your creditors, in whole or in part, over an extended period of time.
 If you are a landlord or an investor, perhaps the biggest benefit of Chapter 11 is its ability to let you restructure mortgages on your investment property.
 You may be able to lower, or “strip down,” the principal balance of your mortgage to the current market value of the property, reduce the interest rate, wipe out arrearages and reamortize the loan over decades.
 You can remove second and third mortgages and judgment liens from underwater properties, including your home.
 You can stretch out repayment plans for your mortgage for up to 30 years, making those arrearage payments affordable.
 You also may be able to lower lien balances to the liquidation value of the collateral securing the loan.
-You can catch up payments owed to the IRS and state taxing authorities (including property taxes).
+You can catch up payments owed to the IRS and state taxing authorities (including property and trust fund taxes).
 Unlike Chapter 13, there is no limitation on the amount of debt, or its type, to qualify for Chapter 11.

 The Automatic Stay that goes into effect once your Chapter 11 case is filed immediately stops most collection actions, including collection calls and letters, bills, foreclosures, lawsuits, garnishments, bank attachments, even IRS levies.
 There are things it doesn't stop, such as criminal cases and some child support actions.
 Under some circumstances the Automatic Stay may exist for only a short period of time.

 A Chapter 11 starts when your petition is filed with the Court.
-Documents relating to income and expenses, debts, property (real estate as well as personal property—your “stuff”), and other financial disclosures must be prepared and filed.
+Documents relating to income and expenses, debts, assets (real estate as well as personal property—your “stuff”), and other financial disclosures must be prepared and filed.

 Most Chapter 11 cases take between six and twelve months between filing and when your Chapter 11 Plan is approved, or confirmed, by the Court.